johnmidgley/opencola-alpha/README.md

 New certs have been created.
 Install (y/n)?
 ```

-If this is the first time you're starting OpenCola, a TLS certificate will have been generated so that you can use OpenCola over https[^1].
+If this is the first time you're starting OpenCola, a TLS certificate will have been generated so that you can use OpenCola over https.
 Enter 'y' to install the certificate.
 On linux, this must be done manually, so follow the instructions that are output:

 ```
 A certificate has been placed at ~/opencola-ssl.pem